 - I am following all CDC recommended guidelines as much as possible and limiting my exposure to COVID.

-We will be wearing masks as part of our safety protocols.
-All participants who are within 10’ of each other must wear a mask.
+All individuals, regardless of vaccination status are encouraged to wear a mask when within 6′ of anyone else on site.
 We are in this together and must take care of each other.
 Please pay attention to social distancing throughout the workshop.
-The good news is that wearing a mask at a straw bale workshop makes sense regardless of COVID as there is a lot of dust in the air during the build.
+The good news is that wearing a mask at a straw bale workshop makes sense, regardless of COVID, because there is a lot of dust in the air during the build.

 We will have hand washing and sanitizing stations set up throughout the workshop site including by the bathroom, shower facilities, and eating area.
-Everyone will be required to use them regularly, especially before meals.
-We recommend that everyone wear work gloves on the job site, especially when sharing tools.
-We also recommend carrying a bottle of sanitizer with you at all times so that you can sanitize your hands and/or any tools when shared between users.
+Everyone is encouraged to use them regularly, especially before meals.

 Our evening gatherings are always a ton of fun, and I expect them to be for this experience as well.
-We will maintain the same requirements, even though we will be “off the clock.”
-Here’s the plan:
+We will maintain the same guidelines, even though we will be “off the clock.”

 These are new and challenging times.
 Keep in mind that the situation is fluid and we may need to change the requirements as a result of new recommendations from federal, state, or local authorities.